CDRT/docs/bios/settings/thinkstation/security.md

 </details>

 <details><summary>Absolute Persistence Module</summary>

-Use this setting to enable or disable the firmware Persistence Module of the optional service from Absolute.<br>
+Whether to enable the firmware Persistence Module of the optional service from Absolute.<br>

 One of 3 states:

-1.	**Enabled** – Absolute Persistence Module is enabled.
-Default.
+1.	**Enabled** – Default.
-2. Disabled – Absolute Persistence Module is disabled.
+2. Disabled.
-3. Permanently Disabled – Absolute Persistence Module is permanently disabled.
+3. Permanently Disabled.

-Selecting this option requires additional confirmation, because if Computrace activation is permanently disabled, then you can never enable this setting again. <br>

-More information on the official site of [Absolute Software Corporation](https://www.absolute.com/partners/device-manufacturers/lenovo/).
+!> Selecting `Permanently Disabled` requires additional confirmation, because if Computrace activation is permanently disabled, then you can never enable it again. <br> More information on the official site of [Absolute Software Corporation](https://www.absolute.com/partners/device-manufacturers/lenovo/).

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|